gbif/hp-swissnatcoll/en/data-aggregator.md

     <strong>2) Add the <a href="https://dwc.tdwg.org/terms/">Darwin Core terms</a></strong> in your dataset/database as new columns.
 With the help of scripts and formulas, pick the fields of your database and copy or adapt their values in the DwC fields in a dynamic way.
   </div>
   <div style="flex: 1;">
-    ✅ You now have Darwin Core named columns/fields
+    ✅ You now have Darwin Core named columns/fields<br>
-    ✅ You don't need to change the columns/fields you use in your daily work ❌ The data is duplicated in multiple columns
+    ✅ You don't need to change the columns/fields you use in your daily work<br>
+    ❌ The data is duplicated in multiple columns<br>
     ❌ If not dynamic, then mistakes can lower the dataset/database quality
   </div>
 </div>